bartonicek/plotscape5/README.md

 bun i @abartonicek/plotscape5
 ```

-Now you should be ready to create your first figure:
+Now you should be ready to create your first figure (using the `mpg` data set, courtesy of the [ggplot2 R package](https://ggplot2.tidyverse.org/reference/mpg.html)):

 ```ts
 import {